cheomanigua/godotdoc/content/docs/installation.md

 7. Tick the box **'Use dedicated GPU if available'**
 8. Clic on the **'OK'** button

+Alternatively, you can use another way to add Godot to the launch menu: [External Link](https://devdocse.web.app/docs/linux/#adding-apps-to-launch-menu)

 ### Key binding

 - **Ctrl** + **K**: Comment/uncomment selected text